jayminwest/TeachNicheOfficial/ai_docs/issues/LESSON_CREATION_BUGS.md

-# Critical Bugs in Lesson Creation Flow
+# Critical Bugs in Lesson Creation Flow - RESOLVED

 ## Issue ID: ISSUE-2025-03-04-001

 ## Description
-Three critical issues have been identified in the lesson creation flow, prioritized by user impact:
+Three critical issues were identified in the lesson creation flow, all of which have now been fixed:

-1. **[PRIORITY 1] Video Uploader Stuck in Initialization**: The Mux video uploader is permanently stuck in a "Preparing Upload..." state, preventing users from uploading videos for their lessons.
+1. **[RESOLVED] Video Uploader Stuck in Initialization**: The Mux video uploader was permanently stuck in a "Preparing Upload..." state, preventing users from uploading videos for their lessons.

-2. **[PRIORITY 2] Authentication Flow Broken**: Despite authentication checks in the page component, users receive an "Authentication Required" toast when attempting to create a lesson, with a 404 error in the console:
+2. **[RESOLVED] Authentication Flow Broken**: Users were receiving an "Authentication Required" toast when attempting to create a lesson, with a 404 error in the console:
    ```
    http://localhost:3000/sign-in?redirect=%2Flessons%2Fnew&_rsc=11z1u 404 (Not Found)
    ```

-3. **[PRIORITY 3] Blocking Video Processing**: The current implementation forces users to wait for video processing to complete before the lesson is created, which is a poor user experience.
-Additionally, paid lessons are missing required Stripe product and price IDs.
+3. **[RESOLVED] Blocking Video Processing**: The previous implementation forced users to wait for video processing to complete before the lesson was created, which was a poor user experience.
+Additionally, paid lessons were missing required Stripe product and price IDs.

 ## Technical Analysis